dmanzer2/ez-space-css-site/bower_components/ez-space/README.md

 r = right

-#### Sizes in pixels:
+#### Sizes in pixels using incraments of 5:

 5px - 100px sizing

 ### The basics

-Apply the set class to your html to quickly add additiona spacing.
+Apply these classes to your html to quickly add additional margin or padding space.
 Classes are as follows:

-**Example: xs-ml-10 = extra small margin of 10px applied to the left**
+**Example: .xs-ml-10 = margin of 10px applied to the left of any element on a mobile device**

+**Example: .sm-mr-20 = margin of 20px applied to the right of any element on a tablet device**

 ### install with Bower

 ```
-$ bower install ez-space
+$ bower install ez-space-css-repo
 ```

 ![Image of bower logo](https://bower.io/img/bower-logo.svg)